-What happens when you don’t stretch?
+What happens when you’re not stretching post-gym?
 Nothing, well for a little while anyway.
 You throw yourself into the gym, you improve your diet and you start to see the results you’ve been after, so really you’re quite happy.

 But then you start getting little aches and pains.
 Annoying niggles in your lower back, in your hamstrings, your quads… maybe your shoulders get a little tight too.
 You stretch a little, possibly even dig out your foam roller, and then it feels fine again so you carry on.